Inspiring stories featuring entrepreneurs from all walks of life in Finland

 Becoming co-founder in a startup in investment service, without having a background in finance.
 Living between the Ukrainian and Finnish cultures.
 Working as a freelancer for more than five years and founding a startup for sound-scaping, without consciously pursuing an entrepreneurial career.
 And many more interesting stories that Valeria has shared with us about her journey on finding a passion for designing and entrepreneurship.

-“Entrepreneurship is like falling in love and getting married” – Tomi Kaukinen, Founder at Licence to Fail
+“Entrepreneurship is like falling in love and getting married” – Tomi Kaukinen, Founder of Licence to Fail

 What we learned from Tomi is that burnout is real, it can happen to anyone.
 But it’s not necessarily something to be afraid of.
 Because the worst moments in our lives can be the ones that make us who we are.
 During the interview, there were not so many questions to be made because we were blown away by his compelling story about how he made it from a construction worker to a student at Sweden’s top university, what lessons he has after founding several startups, and how he overcame depression and find meaning in life again.